EChesters/echesters.github.io/_posts/2016-02-26-ux-for-change-hababy.md

 ### Cross-Cultural Challenges
 The first hand experience I had of the cultural changes we were facing were when personas came up.
 As soon as we sat around the table it went a little bit like this:

-> “Ok so the answer is aimed at pregnant refugees so our persona is going to be a woman”
+> “Ok so the app is aimed at pregnant refugees so our persona is going to be a woman”

 > “So let’s name her Sima, she is 19 years old and obviously pregnant”